yt-project/yt/doc/source/yt4differences.rst

 Cool New Things
 ---------------

-Changes for working with SPH Data
+Changes for Working with SPH Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In yt-3.0 most user-facing operations on SPH data are produced by interpolating